Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Explore the country’s capital

 Another good plan is to explore the actual town of Andorra La Vella.
-Its main avenue is filled with shops, restaurants, and bars, and the city centre is very pedestrian-friendly.
+Its central avenue is filled with shops, restaurants, and bars, and the city centre is very pedestrian-friendly.

 Besides the commercial centre, our favourite part is the historical centre.
 It’s like a small village inside a big town.

 Also, Andorra La Vella is where you’ll find most entertainment attractions.
-There’s a cinema, a bowling alley, and, if you’re a fan of escape rooms (like us!), we can’t recommend enough the two games at Maximum Escape.
+There’s a cinema and a bowling alley, and if you’re a fan of escape rooms (like us!), we can’t recommend Komnata Quest enough.

-There is also short trail to take around town that provides scenic views of the country’s capital.
+There is also a short trail around town that provides scenic views of the country’s capital.

 Have a go on the world’s longest alpine slide